-George Orwell’s essay, Notes on Nationalism, was published a year before he started writing ‘1984’.
-You’ll find many of the themes of that novel present in his essay, too – sometimes in startling and interesting ways.
+George Orwell’s Notes on Nationalism was published a year before he started writing his best-known work, Nineteen Eighty-Four.
+You’ll find many of the themes of that later novel present in this essay, too – sometimes in startling and interesting ways.

 Much of Orwell’s writing is still (or even more) recognisable in the world right now.
-As we lurch ever more to the Right, his essay is a timely reminder of the dangers of nationalistic thinking and self-deception.
+At a time when political discourse feels increasingly unstable or extreme, his essay is a timely reminder of the dangers and limitations of nationalistic thinking and self-deception.

 “the habit of mind I am talking about is widespread among the English intelligentsia, and more widespread there than among the mass of the people.”

 He starts by defining what nationalism is.
-Surprisingly, it’s not about love for one’s country.
-Instead, he says nationalism is:
+Perhaps surprisingly, it’s not about love for one’s country.
+Instead, Orwell says, nationalism is:

-- the habit of putting people into categories, and then labelling them good or bad.
+- the habit of putting people into categories, then labelling them good or bad.

-- nationalists also put themselves into a category or ‘unit’, but place this beyond values like good and bad.
+- nationalists also put themselves into a category or ‘unit’, but exempt this from values like good and bad.